Skip Maine state header navigation

 have 5 or more complaints received

-NOTE: Many companies are part of an insurance "group."
+NOTES: 1) Many companies are part of an insurance "group."
 If you can't find your company on the chart, look at the lists beneath it to see if it is part of a group.
+2) Complaint numbers are for fully-insured plans and do not include complaint numbers for self-insured governmental plans or other self-insured plans.

 You can reach the Bureau of Insurance at: